Rescuers recover body from wrecked Hungarian tourist boat

 A captain of another boat on duty nearby at the time of the accident told private news channel TV2 on Sunday that the captain of the cruise liner never radioed the smaller vessel.

 “We heard nothing of any kind of an attempted overtaking maneuver, warning, or danger signal on the radio,” Zoltan Tolnay said.

 After the crash, the Ukrainian captain spoke on the radio in an unintelligible mix of Russian, English and German words, Tolnay said.

-“I only learned from a later Hungarian shipping statement that there had been a disaster.”
+“I only learned from a later Hungarian shipping statement that there had been a disaster,” he added.

-Additional reporting by Krisztina Than, Krisztina Fenyo and Fedja Grulovic; Editing by John Stonestreet and Raissa Kasolowsky
+Additional reporting by Krisztina Than, Krisztina Fenyo and Fedja Grulovic,; Editing by John Stonestreet and Ed Osmond